 73. If you’re partial to an iced latte or three, get your hands on a bottle of Mr Bean cold brew concentrate from the Airlie Beach markets or in select cafes around town.

 74. Holiday big on a small budget and go camping on the largest island in the Whitsundays, Whitsunday Island.
 Permits are around $6 per night.

 75. Get inspired by Hamilton Island’s palm-fringed beaches, then take an on-island art class to capture the beauty first hand.

 76. Fly a kite at Conway Beach.

 77. Go whale watching in July just by being on the water at the right time.

 78. End the week with a Sunday session at Dingo Beach Hotel.

-79. Throw a line with Gone Fishing by Coral Sea Fishing Charters for a half-day or full-day fishing charter.
+79. Throw a line in with Gone Fishing by Coral Sea Fishing Charters during a half-day or full-day fishing charter.

 81. Line up for an old-fashioned country pie like Hugh Jackman did at Jochheim’s Pies and then visit the sites of Bowen and spot where Australia the movie was filmed.

 82. Choose from two free audio tour options and learn about the history of Hamilton Island.
 Tours can be downloaded onto your smartphone.